Kinetic Event-Chain Algorithm for Active Matter: Kinetic event-chain Monte-Carlo algorithm

+with the rotational diffusion constant $D_r = 3D /\sigma^2$ (for hydrodynamic reasons \cite{Levis2017}).
+The activity of a single ABP is characterized by the dimensionless P\'{e}clet number

-Individual active particles perform persistent random walks with a persistence time $1/D_r$ because the propulsion force direction undergoes rotational diffusion.
+Individual active particles perform persistent random walks with a persistence time $\tau = 1/D_r$ because the propulsion force direction undergoes rotational diffusion.
 Equilibrium MC algorithms lack this persistent motion because of their Markovian nature.
-Two kMC schemes have been proposed for active particles \cite{levis2014,klamser2018,klamser2019}, where a temporal correlation of MC particle moves has been introduced to establish persistence.
-In conjunction with Metropolis sampling of interactions, these kMC schemes show non-equilibrium phenomena like MIPS for repulsive active particles.
-A mapping to ABPs cannot be established, however.
+Several kinetic MC schemes have been proposed for active particles \cite{levis2014,klamser2018,klamser2019,Klamser2021}, where a temporal correlation of MC particle moves has been introduced to establish persistence.
+In conjunction with Metropolis sampling of interactions, these kinetic MC schemes show non-equilibrium phenomena like MIPS for repulsive active particles.
+For example, the algorithm developed by Klamser \textit{et al.} \cite{Klamser2021} advances time in equidistant timesteps $\Delta t$ and the direction $\vec{e}_i$ is updated by a small random rotation ensuring the proper persistence.
+Regarding the spatial displacement the authors showed, both numerically and analytically, that their method becomes ill-defined in the limit of small timesteps $\Delta t$ if active particle displacements rely purely on persistent steps.
+To restore correct dynamics, a blended algorithm was introduced, which mixes steps in random directions to the persistent ones.
+For the blended algorithm an exact mapping to ABPs can be established, as the authors subsequently showed their method leads to the same Fokker-Planck equation in the limit of small timesteps $\Delta t$ as Brownian dynamics.

+The very basic idea of our kEC algorithm, in order to simulate ABPs, is to use the standard ECMC method to generate moves, based on the rules for passive equilibrium systems, and afterwards update the direction of the active force using a newly introduced mean time per move.
+This way, we want to achieve an algorithm that is as effective as ECMC simulations for hard spheres, while it can correctly deal with the dynamic situation of active particles.